DESEXING YOUR PET

 Please allow about 10 minutes for this appointment.
 We will detail the day’s procedure, run through your pet’s medical history with you and ask you to answer a series of questions prior to admission.
 We will also give your dog a thorough physical examination.

-Your pet will receive pain relief prior to desexing, this is included in the desexing fee.
+Your pet will receive pain relief on the day of surgery and post-surgery which is included in the deseing fee.

 All drugs are carefully calculated according to physical status and weight.

 Anaesthesia is induced then maintained with gas by placing a tube into your dog’s windpipe.
 We prepare individually tailored anaesthetic regimes to cater for routine to higher risk patients (young animals, seniors, heart patients, pregnancies).

 Respiratory monitors are placed on your pet to indicate a breath has been taken, oesophageal stethoscopes allow us to hear your pet’s heartbeat and pulse oximeters give a read out of heart rate, pulse strength and blood oxygen levels.
 Blood pressure is also constantly monitored.